 The California Emergency Medical Services Authority (EMSA), under the auspices of the Office of Statewide Health Planning and Development’s Health Workforce Pilot Project authority, is conducting pilot projects across the state to evaluate whether CP is safe and effective.
 Each pilot provides a different type of service in a locale where access to care is limited or where a short-term intervention is needed.
 The projects allow organizations to test and assess CP models that have been customized by first responders and their health care partners to meet local needs.
 CHCF funded the independent evaluation and training.

-In this Sacramento briefing held by CHCF and EMSA, speakers discuss the results from the first year of pilot project operations.
-Speakers include:
+In this Sacramento briefing held by CHCF and EMSA, speakers discussed the results from the first year of pilot project operations.
+Speakers included:

 - Howard Backer, MD, MPH, FACEP, director, EMSA